rocioarias/my-cv/README.md

 This file is part of a larger project and is designed to work in conjunction with other files to provide a complete personal profile and resume.

+* **Profile Information** : The component displays the user's name, academic status, and a brief introduction.
+It also includes a profile picture.
-The component includes a section where the user explains why they chose Computer Science as their field of study.
+* **Why Computer Science?** : The component includes a section where the user explains why they chose Computer Science as their field of study.
+The title of this section also changes based on the current language setting.

 ### `music.js`